Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Effectiveness of the global bound in finiteness results

 \begin{theorem} (cf. \cite{KMel1}, Theorem 6) Let $H\leq K$ be as above.
-The fact that for parameters $P$ there are exactly $N$ non-equivalent Max-classes of $K$-algebraic solutions of the equation $S(X,P)=1$ modulo $H$ can be written algorithmically as a boolean combination of conjunctive $\exists\forall$-formulas (these are formulas of type (\ref{AE})). \end{theorem} \begin{proof} The generating set $X$ of $K$ corresponding to the decomposition $D$ can be partitioned as $X=X_1\cup X_2$ such that $G=<X_2\cup P>$ is the fundamental group of the graph of groups obtained from $D$ by removing all QH-subgroups.
+The fact that for parameters $P$ there are exactly $n$ non-equivalent Max-classes of $K$-algebraic solutions of the equation $S(X,P)=1$ modulo $H$ can be written algorithmically as a boolean combination of conjunctive $\exists\forall$-formulas, namely formulas of type

+\end{theorem} \begin{proof} The generating set $X\cup P$ of $N$ corresponding to the decomposition $D$ can be partitioned as $X=X_1\cup X_2\cup P$ so that $G=\langle X_2\cup P\rangle $ is the fundamental group of the graph of groups obtained from $D$ by removing all QH-subgroups.
 If $c_e$ is a given generator of an edge group of $D$, then we know how a generalized fractional Dehn twist (AE-transformation or extended automorphism in the terminology of \cite{KMel}, \cite{Imp}) $\sigma$ associated with edge $e$ acts on the generators from the set $X$.
-Namely, if $x\in X$ is a generator of a vertex group, then either $x^{\sigma}=x$ or $x^{\sigma}=c^{-m}xc^{m},$ where $c$ is a root of the image of $c_e$ in $F$, or in case $e$ is an edge between abelian and rigid vertex groups and $x$ belongs to the abelian vertex group, $x^{\sigma}=xc^{m}$.
-Similarly, if $x$ is a stable letter then either $x^{\sigma}=x$ or $x^{\sigma}=xc^{m}.$
+Namely, if $x\in X$ is a generator of a vertex group, then either $x^{\sigma}=x$, or $x^{\sigma}=c^{-m}xc^{m},$ where $c$ is a root of the image of $c_e$ in $\Gamma$, or, in case when $e$ is an edge between abelian and rigid vertex groups and $x$ belongs to the abelian vertex group, $x^{\sigma}=xc^{m}$.
+Similarly, if $x$ is a stable letter then either $x^{\sigma}=x$, or $x^{\sigma}=xc^{m}.$